Skip to content

 How the surface behaves against skin.

-Whether it’s frictionless and silky, or slightly textured comes from the fiber.
+Whether it's frictionless and silky, or slightly textured comes from the fiber.
 Tencel is the smoothest.
-Linen has a characteristic slub, texture that’s part of its appeal, not a flaw.
-Yarn-dyed fabrics land smoother than printed because the fibers were softened after dyeing in the weaving process.
+Linen has a characteristic slub — texture that's part of its appeal, not a flaw.
+Yarn-dyed fabrics land smoother than printed because the fibers were softened in the weaving process.

 Cushion